 Counselling works for people and it could work for you.

-I take an integrative approach, which means I use a wide range of tools, techniques and therapies.
-While open, non-judgemental and client-led I am also results-oriented, as I recognise that you want to make a real and lasting change.
-Depending on your presenting issue(s) and goals for therapy, my overarching aim is that you will learn to become your own therapist.
+I am an integrative therapist and as such use a wide range of therapeutic approaches, tailored to the client.
+I am results-oriented, as I recognise that you want to make a real and lasting change.

 I decided to specialise in healing from narcissistic abuse after decades of experience of the disorder in family, relationships and work.
-That allows me to bring a deeper level of empathy and to validate your story; it also means that I have a good instinct for the appropriate methods to help you to heal and, if relevant, to deal with on-going interactions with a narcissist.
-I offer a deep knowledge of the range of issues that arise during and after narcissistic abuse and how to work with them in therapy as well as an awareness of the particular challenges that you might unconsciously bring to therapy.
+That allows me to bring a deeper level of understanding and to validate your story; it also means that I have a good instinct for the appropriate methods to help you to heal and, if relevant, to deal with on-going interactions with a narcissist.
+I offer a wide-ranging knowledge of the mental health impacts of narcissistic abuse and how to work with them in therapy as well as an awareness of the particular dynamics that you might unconsciously bring.

-I am not qualified to clinically diagnose someone as having Narcissistic Personality Disorder.
-What I am able to do is recognise the many traits and actions that strongly suggests someone is high on the narcissistic spectrum or who has full-blown NPD.
-I approach each client as unique, but in all of their stories there are striking similarities and key actions and phrases that signal to me that a narcissist is involved.
+I am not qualified to clinically diagnose Narcissistic Personality Disorder.
+What I am able to do is recognise the traits that indicate a person is higher on the narcissistic spectrum or has NPD.
+In the hundreds of client stories that I have heard now, there are striking similarities, with particular behaviours and phrases that signal to me a narcissist is involved.
 It goes without saying that if I don’t believe a person is a narcissist, I will say so.

 I am fully CRB checked and a registered member of the BACP.
 I am on a register that has been accredited by the Professional Standards Authority.

-I worked as a volunteer counsellor for Basildon Mind for more than three years.
+I worked as a volunteer counsellor for Basildon Mind for three and a half years.
 While at Mind I trained in the Rewind technique for PTSD.